 Represent the Academy in its community

-The main purpose of these roles is to enable AABs to be able to express and act on local views and issues – views of parents and the community etc. One of the key purposes of an AAB is to ensure that the Academy is a good expression of what and who TLP and the Academy is in the local community.
+The main purpose of these roles is to enable ACBs to be able to express and act on local views and issues – views of parents and the community etc. One of the key purposes of an ACB is to ensure that the Academy is a good expression of what and who TLP and the Academy is in the local community.
 Therefore, these roles are about ensuring that the TLP and School ethos is “lived” out in the Academy on a day-to-day basis.

 it acts as a key link between the Academy, parents and local community; (through a termly meeting structure);